wp-plugins/game-server-tracker/readme.txt

 === Plugin Name ===
 Contributors: Sinopa
-Tags: games, servers, details, tracker
+Tags: games, details, tracker, maps
 Requires at least: 3.0
 Tested up to: 3.2.1
-Stable tag: 1.1
+Stable tag: 1.5

 Gets current stats of a Game Server from GameTracker.com and displays them in the sidebar.